iotaledger/integration-services/documentation/docs/getting_started/installation/docker_compose_setup.md

 ## Run Integration Services API

-You can start the Integration Services API by running the following commands in the same `/api` directory:
+You can start the Integration Services API by running the following commands in the same root directory:

 ```bash
 docker-compose --env-file .env up --build